Tsuki-Bakery/qemu-virgl-whpx/README.md

-# QEMU with ANGLE-accelerated VirGL for Windows
+# QEMU with ANGLE-accelerated VirGL for Windows host

 This project provides a Docker-based build system for cross-compiling QEMU for Windows x86_64 hosts with WHPX (Windows Hypervisor Platform) support, so is intended for use on Windows hosts with any Microsoft virtualization service enabled (WSL2, Virtualization-based Security, Hyper-V, etc.).